VictoriaMetrics/VictoriaMetrics/README.md

 ### Running as Windows service

-In order to run as a windows service it is required to create a service configuration for [WinSW](https://github.com/winsw/winsw) and then install it as a service.
+In order to run VictoriaMetrics as a Windows service it is required to create a service configuration for [WinSW](https://github.com/winsw/winsw) and then install it as a service according to the following guide:

 1. Create a service configuration: